-A private enclave of only six, elegant mews villas ready to move into today.
+A private enclave of only six, elegant mews villas.
 The elegant 2,620 sq ft townhouses perfectly encapsulate the ambience of its setting and showcase the high-quality craftsmanship, luxury lifestyle and sense of community available at Cedar Place, which is part of the ongoing success story at Wimbledon Hill Park.View Phase of Cedar Place

 The first phase of luxury homes at Wimbledon Hill Park

 Aside from its wealth of amenities, Wimbledon is favoured for its short journey times to central London.
 Wimbledon station is served by both mainline train services (London Waterloo takes just 17 minutes) and the District Line (Sloane Square can be reached in under 30 minutes).
 For international travel, London Heathrow's Terminal 5 is just 11.5 miles away.
 At Wimbledon Hill Park, you could not be better connected.

 The West End and all that London has to offer may be within easy reach, but Wimbledon is a centre for culture and entertainment in its own right.
 During the summer months, community, art and performance events are a regular feature at Cannizaro House, Southside House and on the Common itself.
-The annual Wimbledon Championships, the oldest and most prestigious tennis tournament in the world, is held at the nearby All England Lawn Tennis and Croquet Club, just two miles away.
+The annual Wimbledon Championships, the oldest and most prestigious tennis tournament in the world, is held at the nearby All England Lawn Tennis and Croquet Club, just 2 miles away.

 Wimbledon is renowned for its excellent education establishments which include some of the UKs top schools; a well established, Ofsted-rated 'Outstanding' primary school and two 'Outstanding' secondary schools - Ursuline High and Hall School - are located within 15 minutes' drive of the development.
 The renowned King's College School - which was voted 'Independent Secondary School of the Year 2014/15' by Sunday Times - is just a 10 minute walk away.